As of July 2021, over $14bn worth of Ethereum has been staked on the Ethereum 2.0 network, but what exactly is Ethereum staking?

 Staking uses Proof-of-Stake (PoS) to validate these transactions.
 Holders can deposit ETH into the network to create new blocks, with Cardano staking following a similar procedure.

-The full Ethereum 2.0 release date is set for 2022.
+The full Ethereum 2.0 release date is set for summer 2022.
 The next phase - 'the merge' - will see ETH reduce its reliance on Proof-of-Work (PoW) algorithms.
 Bitcoin mining and Dogecoin mining both use PoW algorithms.
 The merge with the Beacon Chain is slated for a 2021 release.

 Alongside providing network security, one reason for the shift to staking is that it is seen as a less environmentally damaging practice compared to mining.